-'''

-matrix to_matrix(real[,] a)

-'''
+'matrix to_matrix(array[,] real a)'

-Convert the two dimensional array a to a matrix with the same dimensions and indexing order.
+Convert the two dimensional array 'a' to a matrix with the same dimensions and indexing order.

-'''

-matrix to_matrix(int[,] a)

-'''
+'matrix to_matrix(array[,] int a)'

-Convert the two dimensional array a to a matrix with the same dimensions and indexing order.
-If any of the dimensions of a are zero, the result will be a $0 \times 0$ matrix.
+Convert the two dimensional array 'a' to a matrix with the same dimensions and indexing order.
+If any of the dimensions of 'a' are zero, the result will be a 0×0 matrix.